Cabover Truck Buying Guide

 GVWR (Gross Vehicle Weight Rating) is the total weight of a work truck and everything on and in it, including driver and passenger(s).
 Exceed it, and you could be ticketed by local law enforcement.
 Better to under-load a higher GVWR commercial truck than to over-load a lower-rated one.
 So think about the loads you typically carry, and spec accordingly.

 Some medium duty truck manufacturers offer gasoline engines, but in the long run diesel engines tend to be the better choice.
 For starters, a diesel delivers more torque at lower rpm, which makes it easier to start a commercial truck from a standstill.
 Diesel engines are designed to last longer, too.
 While gas engines can require a rebuild in as little as 100,000 miles, 300,000+ miles from a diesel engine is not unusual with proper maintenance.
 And their service intervals are often longer than gas engines.
-The Canter goes 18,000 miles between oil changes!
+The Canter goes further between oil changes than Isuzu’s gas-powered truck.

 And should you think diesel engines don’t run as cleanly as gasoline engines, Mitsubishi Fuso diesels feature world-proven BlueTec® emission treatment systems for payload-moving power that’s lean and clean.
 Best of all, diesels deliver better fuel economy than gasoline engines.
 Gallon for gallon, diesel contains more energy (147,000 BTUs) than gasoline (125,000 BTUs).
 You’ll burn more gasoline to equal the power output of diesel fuel.
 And Mitsubishi Fuso’s new, lighter, higher-revving diesel engine delivers better fuel economy than our previous power plants!